 This article will take you through all the elements of transaction data on Greenback.
-To view the details of a transaction on Greenback, simply choose a transaction from the transaction list.
-You can view the details of transactions by clicking the reference number or by clicking an "Items".
+To view the details of a transaction:

 For transactions with multiple payments, you will see each payment listed.

-The customer/contact record on a Greenback transaction consists of Name, Address, City, State or Region, postal code and country (country code).
-Customer/contact records can be found for both "billing" and "shipping (ship to)".
+The customer/contact record on a Greenback transaction consists of name and address.
+Customer/contact records are found for both billing and shipping.

-Each transaction on Greenback will contain one or many line items.
+Each transaction on Greenback contains one or more line items.
 Line items represent the products or services you purchased or sold.
-Line items consist of a product or service name, description, product SKU, uri (used to hyperlink back to the product or service for sale on the providers web site), quantity, unit price and total.
 Line items may also contain attributes specific to the upstream provider such as a model number.

-Product SKUs can play an important role in automating the categorization of your transactions.
-Greenback leverages machine learning models to automate the categorization of your transaction data when exporting to an accounting file and as such, SKUs play a pivotal role in the ongoing categorization.
+Greenback leverages machine learning models to automate the categorization of your transaction data when exporting to an accounting file.
+As such, SKUs play a pivotal role in the ongoing categorization.

 In addition, Greenback explicitly categorizes transactions when a SKU from an upstream provider matches that of a SKU from your accounting file.
 Lastly, SKUs can be used to perform more complex workflows, referred to as Transforms, when exporting data to an accounting file.

-Toward the bottom of each transaction detail you will find both the subtotal and grand total.
+The subtotal and grand total show at the bottom of each transaction detail.
 The subtotal represents the sum of all items on the transaction.
-The grand total will represent the sum of all items on the transaction plus or minus any shipping revenue, shipping expenses, taxes, fees and discounts.
+The grand total represents the sum of all items on the transaction plus or minus any shipping revenue, shipping expenses, taxes, fees and discounts.

-If you transaction was subject to sales tax, you will see sales tax itemized out in the transaction view.
+If your transaction was subject to sales tax it is itemized out in the transaction view.

 Some integrations may support additional itemized taxes and fees such as transportation related taxes and fees as shown in this example from Delta Airlines.

-If a transaction is subject to a "value added tax" (VAT), "goods and services tax" (GST), "harmonized sales tax" (HST) or a "provincial sales tax" (PST) you will find them itemized in the "totals" section of the transaction.
+If a transaction is subject to VAT, goods and services tax (GST), harmonized sales tax (HST) or a provincial sales tax (PST), they are itemized in the totals section of the transaction.

-If a transaction is subject to shipping fees, you will find them itemized in the "totals" section of the transaction.
+If a transaction is subject to shipping fees, they are itemized in the totals section of the transaction.
 There are several options for exporting shipping fees/sales.
 Learn more about updating your shipping export preferences here.

-If a transaction is subject to discounts, you will find them itemized in the "totals" section of the transaction.
+If a transaction is subject to discounts, they are itemized in the totals section of the transaction.
 There are several options for exporting discounts.
 Learn more about updating your discount export preferences here.

 Several integrations also include custom "name > value" pair attributes in the form of meta-data.
 These custom attributes can be included in the export to your accounting program as well as used to configure export routing preferences.
 If you have specific requirements regarding the use of custom attributes, please contact Greenback support for assistance.